leshill/resque_spec/README.md

 Hooks
 -----

-Resque will call a hook method on your class after a Job is enqueued; before, around, and after your Job is performed; and on failure.
+Resque provides hooks at different points of the queueing lifecylce.
+ResqueSpec fires these hooks when appropriate.

+The after enqueue hook is always called when you use `Resque#enqueue`.

-ResqueSpec will fire all of these hooks if you are using `with_resque` or set `ResqueSpec.inline = true`.
+The `perform` hooks: before, around, after, and on failure are fired by ResqueSpec if you are using the `with_resque` helper or set `ResqueSpec.inline = true`.

+Important! `Resque#enqueue_at` does not fire the after enqueue hook (the job has not been queued yet!), but will fire the `perform` hooks if you are using `inline` mode.

 Note on Patches/Pull Requests
 =============================